BuildIt-Poland/immutable-web-platform/README.md

   (related [discussion](https://groups.google.com/forum/#!topic/nix-devel/0AS_sEH7n-M))
   however as we can create derivation which I believe is more nix way as it provides artifact rather than mutation.
 > when attaching service via `systemd` and if it using `nix-build` as it is with `arion` then sourcing bashrc from `/etc/bashrc` is necessary - need to raise an issue agains that
+> running `docker-container` within `container` - [no chance](https://github.com/NixOS/nixpkgs/issues/28659) - trying with `rkt` - getting loop ...
+> when using containers - if container does not work, it tell us that this container has to be restarted (ping to check is enough) - checking how to do autorestart without `--force-reboot` flag